Financial Aid Appeals

-As part of the review process, the Financial Aid Appeals Committee looks at your current financial aid package, which means you must apply for aid and receive a financial aid award letter before you can submit an appeal.
+As part of the review process, the Financial Aid Appeals Committee looks at your current financial aid offer, which means you must apply for aid and receive a financial aid offer letter before you can submit an appeal.
 It is expected that all financial aid options are explored and exhausted before submitting a Special Circumstances Form to the committee.

 Once your form is submitted, our Financial Aid Appeals Committee will determine the results of your appeal and inform you of their decision.
 All communication regarding special circumstance requests are sent via email.
 The committee may request additional documentation, so be sure to check your email regularly if you've submitted an appeal.

 Denver, Colorado 80210